 If buying life insurance was as easy as grabbing dinner at your favorite fast food joint, everyone would have it.
 The reality is that getting approved for a policy is a little more complicated than pulling up to a drive-thru window and for some people, it’s not a quick process.
 However, we are here to make it easy to buy life insurance online.

 So, how long does it take?
 The length of time it takes to get your policy approved depends on a number of factors and it’s different for everyone.
 If buying life insurance is on your to-do list, knowing what the process involves can give you an idea of when you’ll get the green light on coverage.
 It typically takes 4-6 weeks to get life insurance if you opt for a fully underwritten policy.
-If you choose a life insurance policy that does not require a medical exam, you can get life insurance in as little as 24 hours.
+If you choose a non med life insurance policy, you can get life insurance in as little as 24 hours.

 What the Life Insurance Application Process Involves